CPL-NoViD: Context-Aware Prompt-based Learning for Norm Violation Detection in Online Communities: Methodology

 Building upon the foundation of prompt-based learning and the strategy of natural language context incorporation, we introduce our proposed model - \textbf{C}ontext-aware \textbf{P}rompt-based \textbf{L}earning for \textbf{No}rm \textbf{Vi}olation \textbf{D}etection (CPL-NoViD).
 The final prompt used for finetuning the language model is structured as follows: ``In the [subreddit] subreddit, there is a rule: [rule].
 A conversation took place: Comment 1: [comment$_1$] Comment 2: [comment$_2$] ....
 Comment n: [comment$_n$].
 Does the last comment violate the subreddit rule?
 [MASK]''.

-The language model is fine-tuned on this prompt to predict the correct response, either "Yes" or "No".
+For any given conversation thread $c$ consisting of $n$ comments, the subreddit of the thread $s$, and the rule text $r$, this prompt is populated using its respective comments.
+The objective is for the language model to ascertain whether a violation occurred and respond appropriately: "Yes" if a breach is detected, and "No" otherwise.
+In detail, the [MASK] token is anticipated by the model to be any token within its vocabulary.
+We then extract the likelihoods for the predictions "Yes" and "No", optimizing these probabilities with a binary cross-entropy loss.
+This entire mechanism is visually represented in Figure \ref{fig:framework}.

 This approach transforms the problem into a language modeling task, aligning it with the pretraining of the model.
 This alignment, in combination with the integration of the context into the prompt, enables CPL-NoViD to perform norm violation detection with improved accuracy and efficiency, without the need for extensive labeled data or complex hyperparameter tuning.

+The innovation within CPL-NoViD lies in its dual components: context learning and prompt-based learning.
+While CPL-NoViD effectively encodes context within natural language prompts, it is important to note that its successful application does not rely on the presence of context.
+This is because prompt-based learning, by its nature, offers great flexibility.
+As we will demonstrate in our experiments, CPL-NoViD maintains superior performance over baseline models even in the absence of context, relying solely on its prompt-based learning capability.